socketsupply/tonic-docs/src/markdown/components/windowed.md

 # Windowed
-A base class used for creating a windowed component.
+A base class is used for creating a windowed component.

 If you need to render large data sets (hundreds of thousands of rows for example), you can use a technique known as `windowing`.
-This technique renders a subset of your data, while giving the user the impression that all the data has been rendered.
+This technique renders a subset of your data while giving the user the impression that all the data has been rendered.

 ## Demo